sanazbahargam/Query-Understanding/README.md

       * Narrowing: e.g., iphone games -> free iphone games. (improves precision)
       * Broadening: e.g., iphone kids games -> iphone games (improves recall)
       * Lateral refinement, e.g., iphone games -> android games.
-    * Personalization using Session Context
+    * Personalization using Session Context: if searching for shirts, pants, socks in the same seesion, search engine should preserve attributes like gender and size.
 2. Location as Context

     * Location as an Implicit Part of the Query, the search engine has to determine which queries have local intent (application like Google or Apple Maps, or business directory like Yelp, then nearly all queries carry local intent)